Ibo Island Lodge

 Sian Frost (Staff)

 Ibo Lodge is a lovingly restored lodge which looks out over the mangroves in the bay on Ibo Island.
-Its a fantastic place to add on to the beginning or end of a beach vacation for a bit of culture mixed with activities such as diving, snorkeling, kayaking through the mangroves, private beach picnics and much more.
+Its a fantastic place to add on to the beginning or end of a beach holiday for a bit of culture mixed with activities such as diving, snorkelling, kayaking through the mangroves, private beach picnics and much more.
 If you just fancy relaxing in a lovely lodge you can sit there and watch the hundreds of weavers building their nests, take a dip in the pool or find a quiet corner and read a book.

 I would thoroughly recommend spending an afternoon doing the historical tour, which is a haven for photographers (even if you can't take photos of some of the government buildings).
 You walk for around 4 hours around the old town, the forts built by the Portuguese and see some of the more interesting crafts that have been carried out for years on the island.

 Ibo Island Lodge is a unique property.
 The experience here is much more complex and diverse that you would first imagine.
 The lodge is not on the beach, and as such is not for someone whose sole agenda is to sit on white sand and stare at turquoise sea.
 Instead the product is one of interesting culture, history and wildlife on a fascinating island that was once the hub of Portuguese trade along the East African coast.
 Ibo was at one point the capital of the province of Goa, yes India, and among other influences youll see wrought iron lampposts from Marseille lining the streets.